Below we outline the health and cost reduction outcomes shared by Mainstay’s My25 subscribing organizations.

 - Physical activity markedly increases as the above clinical wellness gains register.

-- Acute care, PRN and prescription medication expense reductions are significant as underweight/overweight conditions and associated chronic diseases—such as diabetes—take a marked turn with the above health improvement outcomes.
+- Acute care, PRN and prescription medication expense reductions are significant as underweight/overweight conditions and associated chronic diseases—such as diabetes and hypertension—take a marked turn with the above health improvement outcomes.

 - Individuals who are in better clinical health and who feel well, show up more often to work and are more productive.
-We hear all the time that absenteeism and presenteeism are positively impacted, which is of substantial top and bottom line benefit to the employer.
+We hear all the time that absenteeism and presenteeism are positively impacted, which is of substantial top and bottom line benefit to employers.

 - Grocery expense typically reduces 10 to 20%, registering about 2 to 4 months into the program; it's true that healthier foods do not have to cost more than less nutritious options.
 Interestingly—and something that initially caught us by surprise, but which has been confirmed across thousands of households—the most significant food cost reductions do not come from a decrease in per item food expense.
 Reduced grocery spend comes from well-constructed menus and associated grocery shopping lists that are adhered to.

-- My25 subscribers experience additional expense reductions as a result of two factors.
+- My25 Choice subscribers within the human services industry experience additional expense reductions as a result of two factors.
 First, labor efficiencies tied to My25’s streamlined mealtime system, automatic report generation needed for oversight purposes, and fewer acute care and stay-at-home-due-to-illness instances for people supported.
 Second, we are additionally curtailing food expense related to theft of groceries, commonly referred to as backdoor shrinkage; My25 affords, for the first time ever in many cases, easy oversight and accountability regarding grocery activities in LTSS/MLTSS settings.

 These outcomes reflect